 There are no conflicts of interest between the private interests or other duties of Dar Al-Arkan's directors and their duties to Dar Al-Arkan.
-The business address of each of the Directors is c/o Dar Al-Arkan Real Estate Development Company, Maathar Street, P.O.
-Box 105633, Riyadh 11656, Kingdom of Saudi Arabia.
+The business address of each of the Directors is c/o Dar Al-Arkan Real Estate Development Company, P.O.Box 105633, 12622 Makkah Al Mukarramah Rd, Al Wizarat, Riyadh 12622.